 Its water and climate make it possible to swim all year round.
 It is also worth highlighting its impressive dunes, which coexist with the erosion of the volcanoes and layers of lava.

-· exquisite fish dishes accompanied by Mojo, a sauce made with traditional Canary Island spices
+Exquisite fish dishes are accompanied by Mojo, a sauce made with traditional Canary spices.

 Betancuria.
 In the centre of the island, Betancuria was the first guanche village and therefore the first settlement on the Canary Islands.
-It is worth visiting the Vega de Río Palmas hermitage
+Well worth a visit is the Vega de Río Palmas hermitage

 Casa de los Coroneles.
-An 18ᵗʰ century mansion located in the town of la Oliva, where you can admire the splendour of this architectural style
+An 18?? century mansion located in the town of La Oliva, where you can admire this architectural style in all its glorious splendour

-Unamuno House-Museum.
-Besides introducing you to Unamuno's story, the house provides an idea of what life was like in Fuerteventura in the early 20th century.
+Unamuno House Museum.
+Besides introducing you to Unamuno's story, the house provides an idea of what life was like in Fuerteventura in the early XX century.

 Various decorative ceramic objects, especially pretty vases, are the typical handicraft from Fuerteventura.
 Goats cheese, with its own denomination of origin is also representative of the region.